Communication in Marriage: A Husband’s Perspective

 My husband doesn’t write a lot so I thought I would rerun a guest post he wrote for another website, to give you an idea of how he processes communication.

-Hopefully, his thoughts shed a light into how your husband might be seeing communication in your marriage.
+Hopefully, his thoughts shed a light into how your healthy husband might be seeing communication in your marriage.
 Obviously husbands are different and you’ll need to study your man, talk and engage to figure out how to better communicate.

 But I hope a glimpse into husband’s thinking will offer some ray of clarity in your own marriage.
 Here’s Tommy, on the things he’s learned about communication in marriage.

-In the early days of marriage, I had serious challenges communicating when my wife and I had disagreements, which was rather often.
+In the early days of marriage, I had challenges communicating when my wife and I had disagreements, which was rather often.

 My M.O. in times of trouble consisted of avoiding “the talk,” and if all else failed, shutting down.
 Now, this would surprise even me because, being in sales, I talk for a living.
 I really did not know how to communicate when things were rough.